 Stripperiffic: Frequently, though far from universally.
 Sometimes justified though that some designs wouldn't allow for some clothing anyway.
 And after all, most furries would have to shave their bodies to actually show "skin".
 But hey, there's a fetish for that too.

 Troll: To levels WAY past extreme.
 The trolling of the furry fandom on common web-sites has gone well beyond Acceptable Targets into rather horrific Memetic Mutation.
 Look at any video in YouTube featuring furries in any way, positive or not—the amount of trolling you get is simply baffling.
 Some of them are rather tame (by trolling standards), the others are rather extreme.
+In some cases, anyone simply having a non adult rated furry avatar on a forum or any other site will bound to get trolled just for the furry avatar alone.

 Uncanny Valley: This can happen to some people, although a lot of the more "toony" or stylized art doesn't tend to be that Uncanny.
 Realistic Art can be rather uncanny, but the most Uncanny art are photomorphs, especially because most people don't seem to realize that you can't just slap random animal features on humans to make 'em look like a furry and hope it looks decent.